ruichen02/ai-agent-aqreight/ReadMe.md

 - StubLLM: Adds relevance scoring and displays section-level scores
 - OpenAILLM: Optimized prompt structure, context truncation, and token control
 - Metric System: Extended metrics for monitoring retrieval and backlog performance

-RAGEngine Enhancements:
+- RAGEngine Enhancements:
     - auto_ingest automatically loads all documents in dir/data
-- _score_context implements hierarchical weighted matching (title, section, body)
+    - _score_context implements hierarchical weighted matching (title, section, body) for improving accuracy and retrieval speed of the most relevant parts of the documents.

 ### Chat.tsx

+- Improve user experience
     - Initial system greeting message
     - Auto-scroll to latest message
     - Local timestamps for each message
     - Bubble-style layout for user and assistant
     - Collapsible sections for citations and supporting chunks

 ### page.tsx